activeloopai/snark-doc/README.md

 ```

 ## Persistent Storage
-There's no Persistent storage on the pod -- your files will be gone when you stop your pod.
-Before you stop the pod, please push your code to `git` and save other files through `snark pull`.
+Each pod comes with 10GB of persistant storage.
+This storage will be destroyed only when you use `snark terminate` to destroy your pod.

-If you would like to create a persistant pod, shoot us an email at *support@snark.ai*.
+If you would like a pod with more persistant storage, shoot us an email at *support@snark.ai*.

 Common datasets from Kaggle competitions and more are accessible (read only) at `/datasets`.
 If there's a dataset you would like to add/request, reach out to us at *support@snark.ai*.

 ## Usage Monitor
 Login to [lab.snark.ai](https://lab.snark.ai) to check the GPU hour used and credit left.

-## GPU spec
-Right now we are providing NVIDIA P106 GPUs.
-For machine learning, these GPUs are slighlty faster than NVIDIA K80.
-We're currently working on providing 1080's.